 I made this image of the swamp she-oak forest along the Canning River this morning.
-After not being able to get out and make photographs these past few weeks, I finally got a chance today.
+After not being able to get out and make photographs these past few weeks due to COVID restrictions, I finally got a chance today.

 Most photographs of she-oak forests appear rather dark and gloomy.
 The scene is naturally high contrast.
 While trying to maintain detail in sunlit areas, many photographers sacrifice the middle to low tones in choosing an exposure.
 This usually results in representing the tree trunks and shadows as dark greys or blacks.

 When you stand in the forest, your eyes become accustomed to the light.
 You become more aware of the forest’s amazing tonal range and ambiance.
 It’s really not so dull!
 The shadows are full of texture and details.
-Light floods in from the open river bank.
+Light floods in from above, and the open forest by the river bank.

 I wanted to preserve this feeling of light, so I used my stand development technique.
 I have previously measured and detailed the benefits of stand development using HP5 and FP4 films.